bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look the propose encoding type)

 ## The Xymon config
-I would like to have a "central mode" to have
+I would like to have a "central mode"
-- A repository for the external script
 - A centrally manage client
+- A repository for all the external scripts

+So let do that!

 The powershell client announce itself as
 - Class : powershell
 - OS    : powershell

 Configuration:
-- In etc/analysis.cfg, at the end, but before the DEFAULT section (I did check that the LOAD section is working)
+- In etc/analysis.cfg, at the end, but before the DEFAULT section
     ```
     CLASS=powershell
             LOAD 50 80